-Man charged with ‘common assault’ of top UK medical officer
+Man charged with assault of top UK medical officer

 Last month, he was confronted in a street in Oxford by a man accusing him of lying to the public about the virus, while in February a man accosted him near Parliament.
 Both incidents were filmed on mobile phones.

-Worries about his security has led to calls for Whitty, and others, to receive police protection.
+Worries about his security have led to calls for Whitty, and others, to receive police protection.